Pacific/Chocó natural region: Biogeographical subregions

 The Pacific region is bordered by the Pacific Ocean to the west and the West Andes to the east.
-To the north is the Darién Gap and the Serranía del Darién at the border with Panamá.
+To the north is the Darién Gap and the Serranía del Darién at the border with Panama.
 The area is mostly flat and covered by dense rainforest, rivers, swamps, and mangroves.
 The Baudó Mountains are a small, isolated range in this area along the coast.
 Gorgona Island is located off the southwest coast.

 Politically, the region is within the following Colombian departments: Chocó, Valle del Cauca, Cauca and Nariño.

 Rivers

 From north to south the main rivers are the Atrato, San Juan, Calima, Dagua, Anchicayá, Sanquianga.

 Biodiversity

 This region has the distinction of being one of the most biodiverse areas on the planet.